Lecture 2: Introduction to Learning, Regression

 • We may choose to change our hypothesis class, the set of features, the loss function, or the training algorithm to try to reduce validation error.

-6. Testing (confusingly referred to by some as “Inference”): Once satisfied with the model, evaluate on the test set to estimate performance on new data.
+6. Testing (confusingly referred to by some in the ML/AI world as “Inference”): Once satisfied with the model, evaluate on the test set to estimate performance and/or use this model to make predictions on new data.

 Statistical Perspective